-This course is designed to allow students the flexibility of doing library research with a faculty member or preparing for a professional program exam, such as Medical College Admissions Test (MCAT), Dental Admissions Test (DAT),

-Pharmacy College Admissions Test (PCAT), Graduate Record Exam (GRE), etc.
+This course is designed to allow students the flexibility of doing library research with a faculty member or preparing for a professional program exam, such as Medical College Admissions Test (MCAT), Dental Admissions Test (DAT), Pharmacy College Admissions Test (PCAT), Graduate Record Exam (GRE), etc.

-Repeatable: May be repeated for a maximum of eight (8) units
+Repeatable.
+Way be repeated for a maximum of e